There’s a lot to know and a lot to consider.

 - Closing/Settlement Fee is paid to the closing agent for their services of coordinating all requirements and documentation involved in closing the sale.
 The closing agent is typically a real estate attorney or a title company.
 The amount charged for this can vary, so check rates before determining who you want to use as the closing agent.
 Typically fees run between $200 and $400.

 - Brokerage Commission is broken into two parts – the amount going to the listing broker (your agent’s Broker) and the other part going to the the broker whose agent finds the buyer.
-The total commission is typically around 6% but that can vary.
+The total commission and the breakdown of that commission is negotiable and is outlined on the listing agreement between the seller and the listing agent/broker.
+Be sure you understand not only the total commission but how much of that is going to the agent that brings the buyer.

 - Other miscellaneous fees may add up to another $100-$200.